matth-x/MicroOcppMongoose/README.md

 #include <MicroOcpp.h>
 ```

-The last dependency is [base64-converter by Densaugeo](https://github.com/Densaugeo/base64_arduino), but it is already included in this repository.
-Thanks to [Densaugeo](https://github.com/Densaugeo) for providing it!

 ## License

 This project is licensed under the GPL as it uses the [Mongoose Embedded Networking Library](https://github.com/cesanta/mongoose).
 If you have a proprietary license of Mongoose, then the [MIT License](https://github.com/matth-x/MicroOcpp/blob/master/LICENSE) applies.